PaulKjer/GettingAndCleaningDataProject/README.md

 ####  	Packages
 This script uses the melt and decast functions from the reshape2 package.
 This script will install the package reshape2 if it is not already installed.

+####  Note:
+README.txt in the directory "UCI HAR Dataset" contains information reagrding the experiement and available data files.
+P1lease review this information.

 ####	Input Data
 * 'features.txt' - meaningful labels for the measured data (in X train and test)
 * 'train/X_train.txt' - measured feature data